open-telemetry/opentelemetry-specification/specification/metrics/api.md

 data, in order to combine telemetry data from inter-dependent libraries _without use of dependency injection_.
 OpenTelemetry language APIs SHOULD offer a global instance for this reason.
-Languges that offer a global instance MUST ensure that `Meter` instances allocated through the global `MeterProvider` and instruments allocated through those `Meter` instances have their initialization deferred until the a global SDK is first initialized.
+Languages that offer a global instance MUST ensure that `Meter` instances allocated through the global `MeterProvider` and instruments allocated through those `Meter` instances have their initialization deferred until the a global SDK is first initialized.